 10. Pick- up on outside talents-Are your employees involved in outside charities?
 Do they occupy positions of leadership in those institutions?

 The challenge for you as an employer is to tap into that reservoir of talent that may be outside of the workplace but have qualities that could assist in the workplace later on.
-We can help you in this process.
+We can help you with this process.
 Please call the Katz Law Group at 508-480-8202.